 Top loaders versus front loaders

-- Tend to wear clothes faster, especially impeller/agitator types.
+- Tend to wear clothes faster.

-Gentler on clothes and usually wash better, although all washers have to meet minimum wash performance standards.
+Are gentler on clothes and usually wash better, although all washers have to meet minimum wash performance standards.

 Smart use of washing machines

 - Save energy by using cold water - do a warm wash every five loads or a hot wash every 10 loads to remove any dirt and detergent that may build up in your machine.

 - Wash a full load - rather than several smaller loads.